SunOner/sunone_aimbot/README.md

 - arduino_shoot `bool`: Sends a command to the arduino to fire with the mouse.
 - arduino_port `str`: Arduino COM port.
 Use `COM1` or `COM2` ... or `auto`.
 - arduino_baudrate `int`: Custom Arduino baudrate.
+- arduino_16_bit_mouse `bool`: Send 16 bit data to the arduino port to move the mouse.

 ### AI:
 - AI_model_name `str`: AI model name.
 - AI_model_image_size `int`: AI model image size.
 - AI_conf `float`: How many percent is AI sure that this is the right goal.
 - AI_device `int` or `str`: Device to run on, `0`, `1`... or `cpu`.
 - AI_enable_AMD `bool`: Enable support Amd GPUs.
-Install ROCm and pytorch.
+Install ROCm, [Zluda](https://github.com/vosen/ZLUDA) and PyTorch.
 See [AMD docs](https://rocm.docs.amd.com/projects/install-on-windows/en/latest/how-to/install.html).
 - AI_mouse_net `bool`: Use a neural network to calculate mouse movements.
 See [this repository](https://github.com/SunOner/mouse_net).

 ### Debug window: